 by Jennifer Hannigan, CEO of Alliance Resource Group

-After more than three months working remotely, I’ve spent more time with Zoom than my own children.
+After nearly a year of working remotely, I’ve spent more time with Zoom than my own children.
 And I’ve got a few things to say.

 I’ve Zoomed with my team.
 I’ve Zoomed with clients.
 I’ve interviewed dozens of candidates, hosted a Zoom webinar, talked to my kids’ teachers and even hosted a virtual book club.
 All on Zoom.

 And I know I’m not alone.
 Everywhere I look there are blogs and articles on how to make the most out of your Zoom meetings.

 Everyone is doing it… and yet SOMEHOW so few people do it well!

 It’s killing me.
 After all this time working in our new virtual offices, we should all be pros.
 Instead, almost every day I see someone fail.
 Often, it’s a senior-level executive.
 Sometimes it’s a candidate making a first impression.
 It doesn’t matter.
 There are no more excuses.

 So here’s my ultimate list — geared towards those prepping for an interview but relevant to ANYONE who is actively Zooming.
 Here we go…

 Test Your Tech

 No matter how many times you’ve used Zoom, test your technology before an important call.
 The last thing you want is for your video or sound not to work.
 To reduce risks, close all other applications on your computer and make sure you don’t have pop-ups.
 Don’t use your phone for any important Zoom meetings — even in the best circumstances, those look awkward.
 Remember the cliché: “you never have a second chance to make a first impression.”
 Bingo.
 This.
 Is It.